wil-sys/M5TelloSDK/README.md

 3: "Tello Update State" must be run for any "get" functions to return new values

-4: "Tello Keepalive" *Must* be run in a loop less than every 15 seconds, or else a saftey fature will activate and emergency land
+4: "Tello Keepalive" *Must* be run in a loop less than every 15 seconds, or else a saftey fature will activate and emergency land the drone